jongheonleee/jongheonleee/README.md

-hi there..👋 im Yeonuel who is relaxed but constantly growing through the flow..🌱
+hi there..👋 im Yeonuel who is relaxed but constantly improving myself through the flow..🌱

 <br>
 <br>